-How to change your virtual location for the best viewing experience
+How to change your virtual location to stream UEFA Champions League

 As previously mentioned, you may not be able to access some content because your computer’s IP address places you in a certain country.
 For example, some networks may block streaming to the United States for certain matches.
 To navigate around this obstacle, follow these steps:

-1) Install Hotspot Shield VPN and choose to upgrade to the Elite version (you get one week free of charge) to enjoy the ad-free experience with access to over 20 virtual locations around the world.
-You’ll be able to have Hotspot Shield on up to five devices, including your computer and your mobile gadgets that have Android or iOS operating systems.
+1) Install Hotspot Shield VPN and choose to upgrade to the Premium version (you get one week free of charge) to enjoy the ad-free experience with access to over 25 virtual locations around the world.
+You’ll be able to have Hotspot Shield on up to five devices, including your computer and Android or iOS device.

 Download Hotspot Shield Now: